 Lettuce, Ella Kropf Description

-This heirloom lettuce was donated to Seed Savers Exchange in 2005 by Maynard Kropf, the grandson of Amish Mennonites Samuel and Ella May Kropf.
-They had acquired the seed around 1930 from a man in Steawardson, Illinois.
-It grew to be a family favorite.
+Donated to SSE in 2005 by Maynard Kropf, grandson of Amish Mennonites Samuel and Ella May Kropf.
+They acquired it circa 1930 from a man in Stewardson, Illinois, and it became a family favorite.
 Tender green softball-sized heads with round leaves and pleasantly sweet flavor.
 Butterhead, 50-60 days. ±26,000 seeds/oz.

 Learn to Grow it